- About LogicMonitor

 The field’s default value of “Trigger alert immediately” will trigger an alert as soon as the datapoint value (or lack of value if No Data alerting is enabled) satisfies an alert condition.

 Setting the alert trigger interval to a higher value helps ensure that a datapoint’s alert condition is persistent for at least two data polls before an alert is triggered.
 The options available from the Alert trigger interval (consecutive polls) field’s dropdown are based on 0 as a starting point, with “Trigger alert immediately” essentially representing “0”.
-A value of “1” then, for example, would trigger an alert upon the first consecutive poll (or second poll) that returns a value outside of the thresholds.
+A value of “1” then, for example, would trigger an alert upon the first consecutive poll (or second poll) that returns a valid value outside of the thresholds.
 By using the schedule that defines how frequently the DataSource collects data in combination with the alert trigger interval, you can balance alerting on a per-datapoint basis between immediate notification of a critical alert state or quieting of alerting on known transitory conditions.

 Note: The alert trigger interval set in the Alert trigger interval (consecutive polls) field only applies to alerts triggered by static thresholds.
 Alerts triggered by dynamic thresholds use a dedicated interval that is set as part of the dynamic threshold’s advanced configurations.
 See Enabling Dynamic Thresholds for Datapoints for more information.